August 16, 2023

 Trevor Gardiner

-Additional Voluntary Contributions (AVC) are extra money employees contribute to a company pension scheme in addition to their normal contributions.
+Additional Voluntary Contributions (AVC) are extra money your employees contribute to an occupational pension scheme in addition to their normal contributions.

 We’ll explore how AVCs work in Ireland and answer common questions about them.